 b) the validity timer T5062 for the corresponding discovery entry allocated ProSe restricted code or ProSe restricted code prefix has not expired; and

-c) a request from upper layers to announce the RPAUID associated with both the ProSe restricted code or ProSe restricted code prefix, and the authorized application identity, is still in place.
+c) a request from upper layers to announce the RPAUID associated with both the ProSe restricted code or ProSe restricted code prefix, and the authorized ProSe identifier, is still in place.

 The UE shall ensure that it keeps on passing PROSE PC5 DISCOVERY messages to the lower layers for transmission until the validity timer T5062 of the ProSe restricted code or ProSe restricted code prefix expires.
 How this is achieved is left up to UE implementation.